Government incentives for local call centres are failing to make a difference

 What are your thoughts?

-Recommended reading: Do customers really care about the call centre location?
+Recommended further reading: Do customers really care about the call centre location?